Intestinal Adenocarcinoma

 6. Obesity: Being significantly overweight or obese has been linked to an increased risk.

-7. Smoking: Smoking is a known risk factor for various cancers, including intestinal adenocarcinoma.
+7. Smoking: Smoking is a known for various cancers, including intestinal adenocarcinoma.

 8. Alcohol Consumption: Excessive alcohol consumption over time can contribute to the development of this cancer.